FRramon/neuroguessr/README.md

 ```

 ## Game summary

-Neuroguessr is an education game for learing neuroanatomy
+Neuroguessr is an educational game designed to help learning neuroanatomy.

-## Game modes
+## Game Modes

 ### Practice

-In this game mode, the user can learn where are the regions (they blink after three try); and their structure/function briefly[^1].
+In this mode, users can learn brain regions at their own pace.
+Regions will blink after three attempts to assist learning.
+Each region includes brief information about its structure and function.*

-### Contre la montre
+### Contre la montre :racing_car:

-In this game mode, the objective is to find all regions of the atlas in a minimal time
+Race against the clock to identify all regions in the atlas as quickly as possible.

-### Streak
+### Streak :fire:

-In this game mode, the objective is to do the longest series of correct answers.
+Test your knowledge by aiming for the longest consecutive series of correct answers.

+## Display Options

+Users can choose to view the atlas with color-coded regions or in grayscale, allowing for different learning approaches and difficulty levels.

+## Available Atlases

+Neuroguessr offers a comprehensive range of anatomical atlases to explore:

+### Cortical Atlases

+- AAL (Automated Anatomical Labeling)
+- Brodmann Areas
+- Harvard-Oxford Cortical Atlas

+### Subcortical Structures

+### Specialized subfield atlases:

+- Thalamus
+- Hippocampus
+- Amygdala

+### White Matter Tracts

+### Cerebellum

-[^1] : Structure function summaries have been generated using the LLM Claude 3.7 Sonnet; there can be residual errors, hallucination.
+*Structure and function summaries were generated using the LLM Claude 3.7 Sonnet.
+There might be errors.